Skimmeroni/Appunti/AI4ST/Matematica4AI/LinAlg/Bases.typ

 	bases representations?
 ]
 #solution[
-	Each member of the first basis, in vector representation with respect to the second basis, constitutes one of the columns of the matrix:
+	Each member of the first basis, in coordinate representation with respect to the second basis, constitutes one of the columns of the
+	matrix:

 	$ cases(1 = lambda_(1, 1) 5 + lambda_(1, 2) (x + 1) + lambda_(1, 3) 2x^(2),
 	        x = lambda_(2, 1) 5 + lambda_(2, 2) (x + 1) + lambda_(2, 3) 2x^(2),